kimdoh/id_proto/week3/single.md

 </head>
 ```

 Using different kinds of units in those `margin` properties allows for more flexiblity.
-For instance, we can use `%` units to specify the dimensions and positions of items relative to the *width* of the screen.
+For instance, we can use `%` units to specify the dimensions and positions of items relative to the *width* of the item's parent -- in this case the browser screen itself.

 ```